 - A dip in blood pressure upon standing

 - Get some gentle exercise every day, but not within the last five hours before you go to sleep or during times your cortisol is high.
-Take a walk in the morning or early afternoon, or, if you’re up for it, do some light yoga or mild resistance exercise.
+Take a walk in the morning or early afternoon or do some light yoga or mild resistance exercise.
 Don’t get your heart rate up or exhaust yourself, but do get moving.

 - Your circadian rhythm is regulated by your exposure to light.
-Get plenty of non-burning sunlight exposure during the day, and avoid bright lights after dark.
+Get plenty of non-burning sunlight exposure during the day and avoid bright lights after dark, even from computer and cell phone screens.

-- Do an elimination diet.
+- Try an elimination diet.
 I’ve got plenty of autoimmune protocol recipes and resources to get you started, so I won’t go into a lot of depth on that here.
-Avoid foods your body doesn’t react well to, and especially avoid added sugars, alcohol, and caffeine.
+But especially avoid added sugars, alcohol, and caffeine.
 Heart palpitations and other adrenal symptoms after eating are a good sign that something you ate sent your stress hormones into overdrive and should be avoided in the future.

-My personal experience with adrenal fatigue is still an ongoing saga due to a lifetime of insomnia.
-As I’ve learned to how to treat adrenal fatigue at home by managing my diet, stress levels, and sleep hygiene, my symptoms have gradually improved.
-I can sleep like a baby as long as I go to bed and get up at the same time every day, no excuses.
-My heart palpitations stopped when I quit eating chocolate.
+My personal experience with adrenal fatigue is still an ongoing saga due to my lifetime struggles with insomnia.
+If I don’t go to bed before 10pm, I wind up “wired” the rest of the night.
+As I’ve learned to how to manage my diet, stress levels, and sleep hygiene, my symptoms have gradually improved.
+I do sleep like a baby as long as I go to bed and get up at the same time every day, no excuses.
+My heart palpitations stopped when I quit chocolate and coffee and my anxiety improved, too.
 I stopped pushing myself to do exercise that made me miserable and took up walking instead.
-It’s not an easy transition, but it paid off over time.
-And when pharmaceutical options aren’t available, are too expensive, or have frightening side effects, I’m grateful to have so much I can do at home!
+It’s been a long, slow process to learn what works best for me, but hopefully, some of those tips can help you get your cortisol levels under control, too!